Academic Advising/Academic Support Services

 Advisors are initially assigned based on information provided to the University during the admission process.
 The Advising First Office assigns advisors for most lower-division students.
 Upper-division students are assigned advisors through the Advising First Office or the dean's office of their college or school.
 Academic advisor contact information may be located by visiting http://advisor.undergrad.fsu.edu/advisors/advisor-display.php.

-Mapping is Florida State University's academic advising and monitoring system that provides students with a recommended eight-semester map for each major.
-The map is a plan for completing the bachelor's degree in four years in most programs.
-The map for each major may be viewed online at http://www.academic-guide.fsu.edu/.
+Mapping is Florida State University's academic advising and monitoring system that provides students with a recommended eight-semester Map for each major.
+The Map is a plan for completing the bachelor's degree in four years in most programs.
+The map for each major may be viewed online within the Academic Program Guide at http://www.academic-guide.fsu.edu/.
+A student's academic Map Term is determined at the point of admission to the University.

-Students' academic progress is monitored Fall and Spring semesters to ensure that they are on course to earn their degrees within four years.
-Summer semesters are not included in degree mapping and may be used by students to either catch up or get ahead in their degree programs.
+Students' academic progress is monitored each Fall and Spring semester to ensure that they are on course to earn their degrees within four years.
+Summer semesters are not included in Mapping and may be used by students to either catch up or get ahead with coursework in their programs.
 Students are responsible for checking their own progress and are encouraged to contact their advisors with any questions concerning their programs of study.
 In addition, advisors will contact students who are not making appropriate progress.
 Students who intend to change their majors should do so as early as possible.
 This will enable appropriate advisor assignment and degree monitoring.

-Entering students are strongly encouraged to select their majors at the time of admission so that advising may be tailored to their specific program requirements.
-For those students who are divided in their interests, however, the University permits the option of an exploratory category.
-Students in this category are expected to declare a formal departmental major early in their second year of enrollment.
-Students still deciding on a specific major should contact the Center for Exploratory Students in Johnston Ground at (850) 645-2847.
-Although the exploratory category is a good option for undecided students in their first semesters at the University, students must select a major before they can be certified into an upper-division degree program.
+Entering freshmen are encouraged to select their majors at the time of admission so that advising may be tailored to their specific program requirements.
+For those students who are divided in their interests, however, the University permits the option of an "exploratory" major.
+Students in this major are expected to declare a formal departmental major early in their second year of enrollment.
+For information on the explanatory process contact the Center for Exploratory Students located in the Johnston Building (G002 WJB) at firstname.lastname@example.org or (850) 645-2847.
+Although the exploratory major is a good option for undecided students in their first semesters at the University, students must declare a major before they can be certified into an upper-division degree program.
 See 'Progression to Upper Division' in the chapter "Undergraduate Degree Requirements" in this General Bulletin for additional details.

-Students do not have to complete all of the recommended classes on their maps to remain on course; however, they must meet certain minimum requirements known as "milestones."
-Milestones may include a minimum grade point average (GPA), completion of specific classes, and/or minimum grades in one or more of the milestone classes.
-Milestones are identified on each major map.
+A student's academic Map Term is determined at the point of admission to the University.
+Students do not have to complete all of the recommended classes on their Maps to remain on course; however, they must meet certain minimum requirements known as "Milestones" through the Map Term they are currently at.
+Milestones may include a minimum grade point average (GPA), completion of specific classes, and/or minimum grades in one or more of the Milestone classes.
+Milestones are identified on each major Map.

 Students who are off course are notified of such status by the University.
 Before registering again, these students must meet with an advisor in order to either: (1) determine what is necessary to get back on course; or (2) identify possible alternative majors.
-If students are off course for two consecutive semesters, they will be required to change to more appropriate majors.
+If students are off course for two consecutive semesters, they will be required to change to a more appropriate major (see 'University Policy on Map Terms' below).
 Students will not be permitted to change to majors for which they would be off course for more than one semester.

 Declaring or Changing Majors

 Students are encouraged to declare an intended major and to meet with an advisor in that academic discipline.
-The declared major is extremely important because it may allow a student access to important prerequisite courses for that major.
+The declared major is extremely important because it may allow a student access to specific courses for that major.

-Lower-division students are allowed to change their major at any time during the semester, provided they meet the eligibility requirements of the new major, by submitting a completed major change form to the Advising First Center for Academic Planning, A3200 University Center.
-Upper-division students should contact their academic dean's office.
+Lower-division students are allowed to change their major at any time during a semester, provided they meet the eligibility requirements of the new major.
+Students should first meet with an academic advisor of the intended major to see if they are eligible to change and, if so, submit a completed major change form to the Advising First Center for Academic Planning, A3200 University Center.
+Upper-division students should contact the academic dean's office of the intended major to see how to proceed.

 Incoming students may change previously provided information concerning their major at orientation check-in.